Saint Mary's Battery (Marsalforn)

 Saint Mary's Battery (Batterija ta' Santa Marija), also known as Qolla s-Safra Battery (Batterija tal-Qolla s-Safra) or Gironda Battery (Batterija ta' Gironda), was an artillery battery in Marsalforn, limits of Żebbuġ, Gozo, Malta.
 It was built by the Order of Saint John in 1715 as one of a series of coastal fortifications around the Maltese Islands.

 The battery formed part of a chain of fortifications built to defend Marsalforn and nearby bays from Ottoman or Barbary attacks.
-Although the area was fortified by a number of towers, batteries, redoubts and entrenchments, all of these have been destroyed except for Qolla l-Bajda Battery between Qbajjar and Xwejni Bays.
+Although the area was fortified by a number of towers, batteries, redoubts and entrenchments, all of these were destroyed except for Qolla l-Bajda Battery between Qbajjar and Xwejni Bays.

-The battery consisted of a semi-circular gun platform ringed by a parapet, and two blockhouses joined together by a wall.
-It has been demolished and no remains can be seen.
+The battery consisted of a semi-circular gun platform ringed by a parapet, and two blockhouses joined by a wall.
+It was demolished and no remains can be seen.